nemarvin/nemarvin.github.io/teaching/world-history-async.md

 Meet with me; boost your grade!

-If your grade falls below a “C” (<70), meeting with me during office hours may result in one grade from either the Quiz or Perusall categories being changed to 100%.
+If your grade falls below a “C” (<70), meeting with me during office hours will result in one grade from either the Quiz or Perusall categories being changed to 100%.

 Limit one grade boost per semester.